altamino/.github/profile/README.md

 ## Status details

-We have no interest in continue project, so when we have time and desire we doin something.
-We are sorry about that.
+We have no interest in continue project, plus Amino is dying as Team Amino doesn't really wanna work at this project.
+Absolute zero interest in community, 100% interest in money and ads.

+I am as team leader shutting this project down.
+But you can fork it and do whatever you want.

+Consider to look at Kyodo (if its still up).
+DO NOT look at Project Z / Clover space since its just straight dead crypto garbage can.

+You can still look at projects that we are cooking.

+Thx.